jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs6.md

 "Dissension" (GK 4506) is attributed in Proverbs to contentious, quarreling people (21:9; 26:21; 25:24) who have a short fuse (15:18).
 Paul, on the other hand, warns against envy, malice, and strife (1 Ti 6:4).
 These things, then, God will not tolerate.
 If he hates these things, then conversely he must love and desire (1) humility, (2) truthful speech, (3) preservation of life, (4) pure thoughts, (5) the eagerness to do good things, (6) honest witnesses, and (7) peaceful harmony.
 #allenpross

+#### v.23-24
+>For these commands are a lamp, this teaching is a light, and the corrections of discipline are the way to life, <sup>24</sup>keeping you from the immoral woman, from the smooth tongue of the wayward wife.

+The motivation for keeping these commands is that they will bring protection from the adulteress.
+#allenpross